Brain Injuries: A Growing Problem With Long-Term Consequences

 Brain injury cases are challenging to prove, even when the facts seem straightforward.
 This is because injuries to the brain are often more difficult to diagnose and treat than injuries to other parts of the body.
 If an accident victim’s leg is broken, the fracture can most likely be seen on an X-ray.
 For TBIs, a victim may have no visible damage to their head.
 The diagnostic tools are more complicated and the injury often takes longer to properly diagnose.
 Unfortunately, medical experts and accident reconstruction experts are often needed to help prove the cause and extent of the injury.
 Insurance companies fight brain injury cases particularly hard.

 Our Team Of Experienced Lawyers Is Ready To Fight For You

-If you have suffered a traumatic brain injury due to someone else’s negligence, Weiner, Spivey & Miller is here to help.
+If you have suffered a traumatic brain injury due to someone else’s negligence, our attorneys are here to help.
 Since 2000, we have helped hundreds of clients fight for the compensation they need and deserve for costly medical treatment and therapy, lost income, as well as the short and long-term physical and mental challenges caused by the injury.

-Our attorneys have over 190 years of combined experience in successfully advocating for the victims of catastrophic injuries, including traumatic brain injuries.
+Our senior attorneys each have over 40 years of experience in successfully advocating for the victims of catastrophic injuries, including traumatic brain injuries.
 Our expert team will help you understand your legal options and next steps.